Professor Albert CM Ong

 Teaching activities

 I am committed to postgraduate nephrology training especially in developing clinical and non-clinical academics in renal science and in enhancing nephrology training for young nephrologists in the developing ‘two-thirds’ world.
-I am Deputy Director for Clinical Academic Training at Sheffield, having served as Academic Programme Director for Nephrology for many years.
-I am a member of the ISN Fellowship Committee and was previously Chair of the UK Kidney Association (Renal Association) International Committee (2009-2013).
+I am Deputy Director for Clinical Academic Training at Sheffield, having previously served as Academic Programme Director for Nephrology.
+I served as a member of the ISN Fellowship Committee (2019-2023), the Scientific Advisory Board of the ERA (2016-2022) and as Chair of the UK Renal Association International Committee (2009-2013).

 Professional activities and memberships